 We're going to focus on the dirt bike gear that should be considered to keep your body protected when riding off road.
 Gear marketed for generic off-road or as motocross gear mostly applies to the same rider.
 However, whether you're riding on a dirt bike or ATV, here are the basics to get you going.

-Dirt Bike Helmets (and Goggles)
+Helmets (and Goggles)

 It's somewhat awkward at first walking around in "moon boots," but once you wear them a couple times, you can't imagine riding without them!
 These boots protect your feet, ankles and lower legs in every way possible.
-Multi-layered hard soles, inner ankle support sleeve, hard toe box to reduce impact, heel cups and shin armor all work together to ensure you can walk back to your truck at the end of your rides.
+Multi-layered hard soles, inner ankle support sleeve, hard-toe box to reduce impact, heel cups and shin armor all work together to ensure you can walk back to your truck at the end of each ride.

 Dirt bike or off-road gloves are designed to help avoid abrasion and blisters.
-And they usually have double-stitched reinforced palms to minimize getting worn out on the grips, or for when you take a dive in the dirt.
+They usually have double-stitched reinforced palms to minimize getting worn out on the grips, or for protection when you take a dive in the dirt.

 Off-Road Pants and Jerseys

-For pants, there are a couple versions you can choose.
-Traditional Motocross pants are form-fitting and tuck inside your boots.
-There is no loose fabric to get caught on anything, and they're easy to move around in.
-The more everyday version of off-road riding pants are over the boot and look more like casual apparel.
-They have the necessary reinforced areas and abrasion resistance, but are looser fitting, and have pockets and vents to control temperature.
-This style offers you the protection and casual comfort.
-Some even have zip-off lower legs to convert to shorts while you are sitting around camp.
+Traditional motocross pants are form-fitting and tuck inside your boots.
+There's no loose fabric to get caught on anything, and they're easy to move around in.
+More everyday versions of off-road pants go over the boot, and look more like casual apparel.
+They have the necessary reinforced areas and abrasion resistance, but are looser-fitting, and have pockets and vents to control temperature.
+This style offers you protection and casual comfort.
+Some even have zip-off lower legs to convert to shorts while you're sitting around.

 Highly Recommended Dirt Bike Gear

-Personal Safety Goals
+Personal Off-Road Riding Safety Goals